 Four die in wrecks on Oklahoma roads

-Four people have died after wrecks on state roads, the Oklahoma Highway Patrol reported.
+Four men died in wrecks Monday and Tuesday on state roads, according to the Oklahoma Highway Patrol.

 See our commenting and posting policy.

 - 21543Oklahoma tornadoes: The 'Big Dog,' the little boy and the hug that triumphs over tragedy